elixir-ecto/ecto/guides/Getting Started.md

   data: #Friends.Person<>, valid?: false>}
 ```

 Just like the last time we did an insert, this returns a tuple.
 This time however, the first element in the tuple is `:error`, which indicates something bad happened.
-The specifics of what happend are included in the changeset which is returned.
+The specifics of what happened are included in the changeset which is returned.
 We can access these by doing some pattern matching:

 ```elixir
 {:error, changeset} = Friends.Repo.insert(changeset)